logston/git-commands/README.md

 Installation of this repo adds the following commands to your already installed git command:

 - flush - throw away everything in the working directory and revert to the last commit at HEAD
-- prune
-    - merged - remove all local branches that have been merged remotely
+- merged prune - remove all local branches that have been merged remotely
-    - local - remove local remote/\* branches that have been delete from origin
 - test-commands - Test that this library is installed correctly

 Example usage: